dannywillems/openmina/website/README.md

-# OpenMina Documentation Website
+# Rust Node Documentation Website

-This directory contains the Docusaurus-based documentation website for OpenMina.
+This directory contains the Docusaurus-based documentation website for the Rust node.

 ## Quick Start